peterkitonga/nodetsstarter/readme.md

   npm run build
 ```

 This will bundle all your code into a single minified file using webpack.
-To configure wepack to your liking please visit the [webpack documentation](https://webpack.js.org/configuration).
+To configure webpack to your liking please visit the [webpack documentation](https://webpack.js.org/configuration).

 ## Running Tests

 Tests are written in Mocha, Chai under the ```tests``` directory and uses ```istanbul``` for coverage reports.
 To run tests, run the following command